Drek282/PsychoStats/README.md

 ## **Future Plans**

 * Considering dropping COD support altogether.
-* Heatmap support for The Battle Grounds III.
 * Map images for The Battle Grounds III.
 * Improve display on mobile devices.
 * Fix roles support for The Battle Grounds III.